20 Examples Of Project-Based Learning For A Modern World

 With that in mind, we thought it’d be useful to actually provide some real-world examples of project-based learning (as we’ve done in the past with project-based learning examples in math).
 They are more or less grade-agnostic though most lend themselves. as stated, more towards late middle and high school.

-Obviously, these are just examples of project-based learning but not necessarily example of how and why these ideas are considered ‘pbl’ why others may not be.
+Obviously, these are just examples of project-based learning but not necessarily examples of how and why these ideas are considered ‘pbl’ why others may not be.
 For that, we’d have to explain and illustrate different scenarios for each project, then anticipate and annotate the learning process itself–especially in light of specific learning objectives.
 The difference between projects and project-based learning is a crucial shift and without that shift, these are just ideas for projects.

 However, that would be a short book in and of itself and is beyond the scope of our purpose here: to communicate what project-based learning might actually look like–especially in a ‘modern’ world.
 What actually makes each project idea actually an example of project-based learning depends on how the project is mapped out and planned, what learning is assessed and how, the degree of agency and voice the student is allowed, the period of time over which the ‘project’ is ‘completed,’ and so on.
 There is, obviously, a lot to consider.